Jreed25/Jreed25/README.md

 I am interested in becoming a developer, with a passion for game, software, and web development.
 Currently, I work as a Substitute Teacher, so I am also interested in teaching STEM-related subjects.

 Skills & Experience <br/>
-- Languages: Proficient in C++ and Java. <br/>
+- Languages: Proficient in C++. <br/>
-- Additional Knowledge: Intermediate in (order) SQL, C, HTML, Python, Android Studio/Kotlin, CSS, and Assembly Language.<br/>
+- Additional Knowledge: Intermediate in (order) SQL, C, Python, HTML, Android Studio/Kotlin, and Assembly Language.<br/>
 - Current Focus: Working on improving CSS and JS skills through a web development course.<br/>

 Collaboration Interests <br/>